christianaistleitner/cloud-computing-project/README.md

 **Services**

+In oder to be able to connect the deployments and ingress, the following services need to be configured. <br>
+A service is an abstraction layer and basically maps a cluster internal IP to the set of pods deployed earlier.

 Note: A Service can map any incoming `port` to a `targetPort`.
 By default and for convenience, the `targetPort` is set to the same value as the `port` field.